-/Usershome/User name/.config/SEH Computertechnik GmbH/SEH UTN Manager.ini)
+/User home/User name/.config/SEH Computertechnik GmbH/SEH UTN Manager.ini)

-- The selection list can be edited by administrators. - The selection list can be edited by administrators or by users with write access to the ini-file.
+The selection list can be edited by administrators or by users with write access to the ini-file.
 Users with read-only access to the ini-file cannot edit the selection list and have limited access to SEH UTN Managers functions.

 Which functions (selection list editing etc.) can be used in the SEH UTN Manager depends on the selection list type (global/user) and user account type on the client (administrator/user; user with/without write access to ini-file).
-For a detailed breakdown see 'SEH UTN Manager - Feature Overview' \Rightarrow \square 92.
+For a detailed breakdown see 'SEH UTN Manager - Feature Overview' ⇒ 104.